Frequently Asked Questions & Answers

 Are you a registered business?

 Yes.
 Whanganui Counselling Services is a registered business in Aotearoa New Zealand.
 Our business number is displayed at the bottom of each page on our website for your reference.
+We are also a registered member of Business Whanganui Chamber of Commerce.
+Our business membership can be seen at the bottom of each page under our NZBN.

 Are you ACC or NZAC registered?

 I am not registered with ACC (Accident Compensation Corporation) or NZAC (New Zealand Association of Counsellors).
 However, Whanganui Counselling Services is built on a strong backbone of integrity, accountability, and care.
 Our infrastructure underpins everything we do: a secure filing and management system created by our Office Administrator, clear and robust policies and procedures, regular external supervision, and professional indemnity and public liability insurance.
+A solid accounting structure.
 This structure isn't just paperwork - it's what ensures client safety, counsellor safety, and a transparent, well-managed practice.
 Our Admin plays a vital role in keeping these systems running, fully aligned with our kaupapa, so that the focus in session remains where it belongs: on the counselling work itself.

 Our core values: accountability, cultural safety, professionalism, and client-focused practice - are woven into everything we do.
 What sets us apart is that we operate independently, giving us the freedom to provide flexible and timely access to support, giving us the freedom to provide flexible and timely access to support, without unnecessary barriers.
 If you'd like to know more about how we work, please feel free to reach out with any questions or if you'd like more information about our services!